jain-shagun/Docker-ibm-installation-manager/README.md

 ## Build image
-Download the version of IIM you want, ie, ```agent.installer.linux.gtk.x86_64_1.8.8000.20171130_1105.zip```, and place it in a directory on your FTP server.
+Download the version of IIM you want, ie, ```agent.installer.linux.gtk.x86_64_1.8.8000.20171130_1105.zip```, and place it in a directory on your HTTP or FTP server.

 Copy the Dockerfile to a directory on your Docker server, switch to that directory, and run the command to build the image:
 ```
-docker build --build-arg IIM=agent.installer.linux.gtk.x86_64_1.8.8000.20171130_1105.zip --build-arg URL=ftp://ftp_server_and_path -t iim:v188 .
+docker build --build-arg IIM=agent.installer.linux.gtk.x86_64_1.8.8000.20171130_1105.zip --build-arg URL=http://http_server_and_path -t iim:v188 .
 ```
 where:

 * ```agent.install.....zip``` is the name of the file you downloaded
-* ```ftp_server_and_path``` is the full name and path of your ftp server
+* ```http_server_and_path``` is the full name and path of your ftp/http server
 * ```iim:v188``` is a tag for your image

 ## Useful commands